b2220333/suturo_docs/components/turtlebot.rst

 This will launch internally (in summary)::

+	t1_minimal_bringup.launch
+	t1_amcl_laser_without_map.launch
+	t1_move_base_laser.launch

-	t1_minimal_bringup.launch 			|that brings up the motordriver (roboclaw), the laser (hokyo), joystic teleop, and a few other things. (a little chain of launch files) t1_amcl_laser_without_map.launch 	|this is amcl aka. localization.
-Without the map server since the map is published by the PR2. t1_move_base_laser.launch 			|brings up move_base so that the robot can drive around.
+The first one brings up the motordriver (roboclaw), the laser (hokyo), joystic teleop, and a few other things. (a little chain of launch files.)
+The second is amcl aka. localization.
+Without the map server since the map is published by the PR2.
+The last brings up move_base so that the robot can drive around.

 Done!